 13. Use Airbnb for geoarbitrage testing

-Another strategy to save money would be to use Airbnb in place of hotels or motels.
+Another strategy to save money would be using Airbnb instead of hotels or motels.
 This way, you can live more like a local would in the area you plan to move to.
-You can spend a few days, weeks or months to decide if you can see yourself actually living there.
+You can spend a few days, weeks or months deciding if you can see yourself actually living there.

 You can get $35 off your first Airbnb stay if you sign up today using this link here.